The Poseidon Adventure (1972 film): Casting

 Sally Kellerman was considered for the role of Linda Rogo.
 Petula Clark was offered the role of Nonnie Parry, but turned it down.
 Gene Wilder was originally cast as James Martin, but then later dropped out.
-Burt Lancaster was offered the role of Reverend Frank Scott, but turned it down as he didn't feel the role was right for him.
+Burt Lancaster was offered the role of Reverend Frank Scott, but turned it down, as he did not feel the role was right for him.

 Production

-The novel was acquired by Avco Embassy Pictures in 1969 and Allen's Kent Productions signed a deal with them to make three movies, including The Poseidon Adventure.
-Avco Embassy cancelled the production, and it moved to 20th Century-Fox who contributed half of the budget.
+The novel was acquired by Avco Embassy Pictures in 1969, and Allen's Kent Productions signed a deal with them to make three movies, including The Poseidon Adventure.
+Avco Embassy cancelled the production, and it moved to 20th Century-Fox, who contributed half of the budget.
 Steve Broidy and Sherrill Corwin helped finance the rest.